 If you file a claim online, make sure that you print out any confirmation pages and make notes regarding the claim number.
 When filing a claim by telephone, write down the date and time of your call, the claim number, the person’s name, and the contact number for additional information.

-No, you are not legally required to hire an attorney to file a car accident claim.
+No, you are not legally required to hire an attorney to file or negotiate a car accident claim.
 However, it may be in your best interest to consult with an accident attorney in Kansas City before you file your claim.

 State Farm was just one of the insurance companies named in an investigative report by CNN in 2007 as one of the insurance companies that fight or deny accident claims.
 Insurance companies like State Farm are for-profit companies.
 Paying accident claims decreases their profit.
 Therefore, they may use a variety of methods to decrease the value of your claim, delay or deny payment of your accident claim.

 An insurance adjuster may pressure you to provide a statement or sign a medical release form to obtain information the company can use to undervalue or deny your claim.
 The company could use a variety of methods to wear you down so that you accept a lower settlement offer just to receive some money for your claim.

 Having an experienced attorney who understands insurance tactics used by large insurance companies like State Farm to maximize their profits can be helpful.
 Your attorney can fight allegations of pre-existing conditions and contributory negligence that are intended to cheat you out of the compensation that you deserve.

 It is usually a good idea to consult an attorney about any accident, but especially if you sustained severe injuries, are out of work, the case involves multiple parties, or the insurance company is implying you have some fault for the cause of the crash.

 Contact a Kansas City Accident Attorney for Help with State Farm Accident Claims